 The \texttt{faithful} dataset ($n = 272$) records eruption duration and waiting time between eruptions of the Old Faithful geyser.
-We set $x = \text{waiting time (min)}$ and $y = \text{eruption duration (min)}$.
+We pick $x = \text{waiting time (min)}$ as the predictor and $y = \text{eruption duration (min)}$ as the response.
 The marginal distribution of eruption duration is bimodal: short eruptions ($\approx 2$ min) and long eruptions ($\approx 4.5$ min), with the mixture proportion shifting as a function of waiting time.
 This is a natural stress-test for methods that assume a unimodal conditional distribution.

-Cross-validation selects $K^* = 2$, with a single bin boundary at waiting time $= 67.5$ minutes.
+Cross-validation selects $K^* = 4$, with bin boundaries at waiting times $63.0$, $67.5$, and $71.5$ minutes.
 Figure~\ref{fig:faithful_partition} (left) shows the partition; Figure~\ref{fig:faithful_partition} (right) shows the within-bin ECDFs.
-Each bin has a clearly unimodal within-bin distribution (short eruptions for short waits, long eruptions for long waits), confirming that the single boundary captures the regime transition.
+The two outer bins have clearly unimodal within-bin distributions (short eruptions for short waits, long eruptions for long waits), while the two inner bins capture the transition region with finer resolution.

 Figure~\ref{fig:faithful_intervals} compares 90\% prediction intervals across methods.
 Gaussian split conformal and CQR produce intervals of roughly constant width across all waiting times, whereas our method adapts: narrower in both regimes where the conditional distribution is concentrated, and wide only in the transition region where the within-bin ECDF spans both modes.